FDA Investigating Link Between DPP-4 Inhibitors & Rhabdomyolysis

 The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Jentadueto lawsuits.
 We are handling individual litigation nationwide and currently investigating potential settlements cases in all 50 states.

 Free Confidential Case Evaluation: Again, if you were injured by Jentadueto side effects, you should contact our law firm immediately.
-You may be entitled to compensation by filing a class action suit and we can help.
+You may be entitled to compensation by filing a lawsuit and we can help.